-Impact of hydro-meteorological conditions and flash drought duration on post-flash drought recovery time patterns
+1 Impact of hydro-meteorological conditions and flash drought

+2 duration on post-flash drought recovery time patterns

-- $3\quad Mengge\ Lu^{1,2},\ Huaiwei\ Sun^{1,3,4,5},\ Yong\ Yang^1,\ Jie\ Xue^3,\ Hongbo\ Ling^3,\ Hong\ Zhang^6,\ Wenxin$ - 4 Zhang2 - 5 1School of Civil and Hydraulic Engineering, Huazhong University of Science and Technology, Wuhan 430074, China. - 6 2Department of Physical Geography and Ecosystem Science, Lund University, Sölvegatan 12, 22362 Lund, Sweden. - 7 3State Key Laboratory of Desert and Oasis Ecology, Xinjiang Institute of Ecology and Geography, Chinese Academy of - 8 Sciences, Urumqi 830011, China. - 9 4Hubei Key Laboratory of Digital River Basin Science and Technology, Huazhong University of Science and Technology, - 10 Wuhan 430074, China. - 11 5Institute of Water Resources and Hydropower, Huazhong University of Science and Technology, Wuhan 430074, China. - 12 6School of Engineering and Built Environment, Griffith University, Gold Coast Campus, 4222, QLD, Australia.
+Assessing Recovery Time of Ecosystems in China: Insights into Flash Drought Impacts on Gross Primary Productivity

+Mengge Lu^{1,2}, Huaiwei Sun^{1,3,4,5}, Yong Yang1, Jie Xue3, Hongbo Ling3, Hong Zhang6, Wenxin Zhang2

+7 1School of Civil and Hydraulic Engineering, Huazhong University of Science and Technology, Wuhan 430074, China.

+8 2Department of Physical Geography and Ecosystem Science, Lund University, Sölvegatan 12, 22362 Lund, Sweden.

+3State Key Laboratory of Desert and Oasis Ecology, Xinjiang Institute of Ecology and Geography, Chinese Academy of Sciences, Urumqi 830011, China.

+4Hubei Key Laboratory of Digital River Basin Science and Technology, Huazhong University of Science and Technology, Wuhan 430074, China.

+13 5Institute of Water Resources and Hydropower, Huazhong University of Science and Technology, Wuhan 430074, China.

+14 6School of Engineering and Built Environment, Griffith University, Gold Coast Campus, 4222, QLD, Australia.

-Correspondence to: Huaiwei Sun (hsun@hust.edu.cn)
+16 Correspondence to: Huaiwei Sun (hsun@hust.edu.cn)

-Abstract.
-Recovery time, which refers referring to the duration an ecosystem needs to revertreturn to its pre-drought statecondition, is a fundamental aspectindicator of ecological resilience.
-Recently, flash droughts (FDs) characterized by rapid onset and development have been gained recognition increasing attention.
-Nevertheless, the spatiotemporal patterns of gross primary productivity (GPP) recovery time and the factors that affect influencing it remain largely unknown.
-In this study, we set up a novel method to investigates investigate the recovery time patterns of terrestrial ecosystem in China based on gross primary productivity (GPP) by employing the GPP using a Random Forest (RF) regression model and the Shapley Additive Prediction (SHAP) method.
-A random forest regression model was developed for analysing analyzing the factors influencing recovery time and establish response function functions through partial correlation for typical flash drought recovery periods.
-Additionally, the The dominant driving factors of recovery time were determined by using the SHAP method.
-Results The results reveal anthat the average recovery time of across China is approximately 37.5 days across China, with central and southern regions experiencing the longest recovery timedurations.
-Post-flash drought radiation emerges as the primary environmental factor, followed by aridity index and post-flash drought temperature, particularly in semi-arid/sub-humid areas.
-Temperature exhibits a non-monotonic relationship with recovery time; with, where both excessively cold or overheated temperatures leading and hot conditions lead to longer recovery timesperiods.
-Herbaceous vegetation recovers more rapidly than woody forests, with deciduous broadleaf forests demonstrating the shortest recovery time.
-This study provides valuable insights interfor comprehensive water resource and ecosystem management, and it will be helpful incontributes to large-scale drought monitoring efforts.
+19 Abstract.
+Recovery time, referring to the duration an ecosystem needs to return to its pre-drought condition, is a fundamental 20 indicator of ecological resilience.
+Recently, flash droughts (FDs) characterized by rapid onset and development have gained 21 increasing attention.
+Nevertheless, the spatiotemporal patterns of gross primary productivity (GPP) recovery time and the 22 factors influencing it remain largely unknown.
+In this study, we investigate the recovery time patterns of terrestrial ecosystem 23 in China based on GPP using a Random Forest (RF) regression model and the Shapley Additive Prediction (SHAP) method.
+24 A random forest regression model was developed for analyzing the factors influencing recovery time and establish response 25 functions through partial correlation for typical flash drought recovery periods.
+The dominant driving factors of recovery time 26 were determined by using the SHAP method.
+The results reveal that the average recovery time across China is approximately 27 37.5 days, with central and southern regions experiencing the longest durations.
+Post-flash drought radiation emerges as the 28 primary environmental factor, followed by aridity index and post-flash drought temperature, particularly in semi-arid/sub-29 humid areas.
+Temperature exhibits a non-monotonic relationship with recovery time, where both excessively cold and hot 30 conditions lead to longer recovery periods.
+Herbaceous vegetation recovers more rapidly than woody forests, with deciduous 31 broadleaf forests demonstrating the shortest recovery time.
+This study provides valuable insights for comprehensive water 32 resource and ecosystem management and contributes to large-scale drought monitoring efforts.

-1 Introduction
+33 1 Introduction